+Scar revision refers to several procedures that are performed to correct scars that have not healed properly or that may be causing issues.
 Scars can affect your appearance and movement and how you feel about them can be a very personal matter.
-Our surgeons will improve the appearance of your scar and increase function that was limited by it.
+Our surgeons at HealthPartners Plastic Surgery offer scar revision in the Twin Cities for patients looking to improve the appearance of their scars and increase function that was limited by it.

 Scars remain after a wound from injury or surgery has healed.
 Many scars may become less noticeable with time so it may be recommended to wait at least one year before having scar revision.
 No scar can be removed completely, but they can be made less noticeable through scar revision.